jeremyneveu/m2-npac-grac/chapters/en/01_FLRW_metric.md

 :::

-:::{solution} exo:sphere-comobile
+:::{solution} exo:sphere-comoving
-:label: exo:sphere-comobile-sol
+:label: exo:sphere-comoving-sol
 :class: dropdown

-1. The comobile coordinates $\chi$ is explicitly the polar angle between the observer and the galaxy.
+1. The comoving coordinates $\chi$ is explicitly the polar angle between the observer and the galaxy.
 The proper distance is the arc length, which is $D_p = a(t) \chi$ as in usual geometry.
 The coordinate $\sigma$ is related to the length $b$ of the chord at this angle $\chi$ by :
 \begin{equation}
 \sigma = \sin \chi = \frac{b}{a(t)}
 \end{equation}